Maia-Everett/lintian.eu/_posts/2023-11-23-warcraft-retrospective-3.md

 ### The Gameplay

-{% figure [caption:"Zug-zug!"] %}
+{% figure [caption:"This, of course, cleverly foreshadows the eventual conflict with the night elves."] %}
 ![WC1 interface](/assets/wr/wc1_interface.png)
 {% endfigure %}

 First, I should give credit where credit is due.
 The animators did an impressive job for what they had to work with.

-The screenshots in this post are made at a resolution of 640x400, but Warcraft 1 was designed to run at resolutions as low as 320x200.
-Therefore, on the screenshots, every apparent square "pixel" is actually a block of 2x2 pixels.
+The screenshots in this post are made at a resolution of 640&times;400, but Warcraft 1 was designed to run at resolutions as low as 320&times;200.
+Therefore, on the screenshots, every apparent square "pixel" is actually a block of 2&times;2 pixels.
 Under these constraints, the artists succeeded in making the units and buildings as distinctive as they could.
 The bright green skin of the orc units immediately distinguishes them from both the environment and the human units.
 You never get confused which team is which.

 Admittedly, I was at first confused *between* the units.
 Is this particular blob of green pixels a peon?
 A grunt?
 A spearman?
 You learn soon enough to distinguish them, but it's confusing at first.